rabbitmq/rabbitmq-clusterer/README.md

 ### Using Inline Configuration in rabbitmq.config

-It is possible to provide cluster configuration in `rabbitmq.config` like so:
+It is possible to provide cluster configuration in `rabbitmq.config`.

-For `rabbitmq.conf`:
+In `rabbitmq.conf`:

     clusterer.version = 43
     clusterer.nodes.disc.1 = rabbit@hostA